Sizing & Fit

 Adding a Removable Padded Hip Belt to the MILE is only recommended if your torso measurement is 17" or smaller.

-EVLV: The EVLV comes in one size and has a technical torso length of 14"-16", and is designed to fit a wide range of torso sizes of 15"-21".
-Width between shoulder straps at the top of the EVLV is about 3.5", so hikers who are at the top end of the suggested torso size with broad shoulders may find the fit of the EVLV to be a little tight.
-In this case, sizing up to the larger THRU UL would be recommended.
+EVLV: The EVLV comes in two sizes, 35L & 38L, and have technical torso lengths of 14"-16" and 15"-17" and are designed to fit a wide range of torso sizes of 15"-21".
+Width between shoulder straps at the top of the EVLV on both sizes is about 3.5", so hikers who are at the top end of the suggested torso size with broad shoulders may find the fit of the EVLV to be a little tight, but ought to still work for most.

 Sizing a Waymark Gear Co.
 Framed Backpack:

-Two framed pack models are offered, the THRU and LITE, and are our largest volume packs with the highest weight carrying capacity.
-The THRU and LITE feature an internal frame system that consists of two pre-bent aluminum frame stays, foam core back panel, lumbar pad, sewn in padded hip belt and load lifters.
+Three framed pack models are offered, the THRU, LITE and EMBR, and are our largest volume packs with the highest weight carrying capacity.
+The THRU, LITE and EMBR feature an internal frame system that consists of two pre-bent aluminum frame stays, foam core back panel, lumbar pad, sewn in padded hip belt and load lifters.
 This system is designed to function top to bottom distributing pack weight through the hip belt into the frame stays and up into the load shifters.
-This creates a comfortable system that allows these two pack models to carry up to 35 pounds of gear, food and water.
+This creates a comfortable system that allows these two pack models to carry up to 35-40 pounds of gear, food and water.

 THRU: The THRU comes in 4 torso sizes (XS: 13"-15", S/M: 15"-17.5", M/L 18"-20.5", L/XL 21"-23") and is designed to fit a wider range of hikers.
 Width between the shoulder straps increases as you move up in torso size.
 These measurements are, S/M: 2.75" , M/L: 3.5", L/XL: 4.5".